-The offset applies only to Social Security benefits for a spouse or surviving spouse.
-However, we may reduce your own benefits because of another provision.
+The offset applied only to Social Security benefits for a spouse or surviving spouse through December 2023.
+However, we may have reduced your own retirement or disability benefits because of another provision called Windfall Elimination Provision (WEP) through December 2023.
 For more information, go online to read Windfall Elimination Provision (Publication No. 05-10045).